Pinebluff, North Carolina

 Pinebluff is a town in Moore County, North Carolina, United States.
 The population was 1,473 at the 2020 census, up from 1,337 in 2010.

 History

 Pinebluff was a regional resort area during the early 1900s, enjoying greater renown than Pinehurst Resort at the time.
 After an uncontrollable fire, the town was permanently damaged, and it is currently a small residential area.
 As of 1909, Pinebluff was a sundown town, where African Americans were not allowed to live or stay overnight.
+At the southern end of the town, a lakeside park called Cardinal Park offered a small lake beach and summer-time water-sport recreation to African Americans despite the rest of the town being closed to them at the time in 1962.
+The park has since reopened in 2019 to the public after being closed for several years.

 The Lincoln Park School and McLeod Family Rural Complex are listed on the National Register of Historic Places.

 Geography

 Pinebluff is in southern Moore County within the Sandhills region of North Carolina.
 U.S. Route 1 passes through the town as Walnut Street, leading northeast 3 mi to Aberdeen and 6 mi to Southern Pines, and southwest 23 mi to Rockingham.
 Pinehurst is 7 mi to the north via local roads.

 According to the U.S. Census Bureau, the town of Pinebluff has a total area of 2.64 sqmi, of which 0.03 sqmi, or 1.06%, are water.
 Aberdeen Creek forms the southeast border of the town.
 It is a southwest-flowing tributary of Drowning Creek, the name for the headwaters of the Lumber River.